borg286/sevtech2/README.md

 * Stone on the other hand, doesn't require casts, and can be repaired easily.
 Recall parts can be swapped out when you get a full smeltery for better parts.

 * Make a **Stone Hammer** and Stone Lumber Axe for quick mining and felling

+* The materials used in faceplates and heads can be used for repairing.

+    * A wood faceplate gives ecological (self repairing) and is cheap to repair, at the cost of max durability

+    * Stone is a bit faster and as common when mining

+    * Iron gives magnetic (pull drops towards you)

+    * Slime gives high durability, sporadically spawn slimes when mining, useful for the excavation modifier next age.

+    * Stone makes it mine faster the lower the durability.

 * Shuriken: The upper left-hand corner determines what material repairs it.